zuozhenggh/learning-library/solutions-library/jde-move-improve/provision/provision.md

     ![](./images/3.5.png " ")

 ## **Summary**
-At this point, the JD Edwards EnterpriseOne Trial Edition is ready for use and you can now move onto the next Lab.
+At this point, the JD Edwards EnterpriseOne Trial Edition is ready for use.

+You may now proceed to the next lab.

 ## Acknowledgements
 * **Author:**